thomascupchurch/Aja_au_Grimace/README.md

 1. Place `project_data.db` in a OneDrive-backed folder that all collaborators can access.
 2. In the desktop app, use Tools → Switch Data File… to point at that DB.
 This writes `db_path.txt` so the path persists across launches.
 You can also set `PROJECT_DB_PATH` as an environment variable to override the path.
 3. Viewers should enable Tools → Read-Only Mode.
-Editors can leave it off and the app will acquire a write lock only during saves.
+Editors can leave it off; the app will guard writes and display an edit lock status.
 4. Use Tools → Reload Data to pick up changes that synced from other machines while your app is open.
 5. Use Tools → Backup Database… to create timestamped copies of the `.db` (and any `-wal`/`-shm`) in the same folder before risky edits.